microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/industrydata-industrydataactivity.md

 ---
 title: "industryDataActivity resource type"
-description: "Represents an abstract base type for all activity that are run by the underlying scheduler."
+description: "Represents an abstract base type for all activities that are run by the underlying scheduler."
 author: "mlafleur"
 ms.localizationpriority: medium
 ms.prod: "industrydata"